Goldman partner says Novo Banco should attract foreign bidders

 “I don’t know its dossier at this moment, (but) I think there might be, and will be, potential foreign bidders,” said Esteves.

-Local media have mentioned Spain’s Santander (SAN.MC) and BBVA BBVA.LS as among the potential bidders, as well as Portugal’s Banco BPI (BBPI.LS).
+Local media have mentioned Spain’s Santander and BBVA as among the potential bidders, as well as Portugal’s Banco BPI.

 The banks have declined to comment on the reports.